-Jodie Goldring was invited by Glenlyon Progress Association to be Artist in Residence on the Glenlyon Biolink Walking Trail during late October and through November in 2018.
-The trail meanders along the Loddon River for approximately 3 kms and has been replanted and tended by Landcare for over a decade.
+Jodie Goldring was invited by Glenlyon Progress Association to be Artist in Residence along the Glenlyon Biolink Walking Trail during late October and through November in 2018.
+The walking trail meanders along the Loddon River for approximately 3 kms and has been replanted and tended by Landcare for over a decade.

 Friday October 26 was a slow start to the project but the twined surface within the exisiting branches of a tree started to take shape by the end of the day and will be continued during the project…